New Ideas in Constraining Nuclear Forces: Introduction

-Within the last few decades, significant progress in nuclear physics has been made possible, mainly due to the theoretical and algorithmic development of powerful \textit{ab initio} many-body methods and their combination with renormalization group (RG) techniques~\cite{PhysRevC.75.061001,BOGNER20031} and effective field theories (EFT)~\cite{Weinberg1979, Weinberg:1991um, Bedaque:2002gm, Epelbaum:2008ga, Machleidt:2011zz}.
+Within the last few decades, significant progress in theoretical nuclear physics has been made possible, mainly due to the theoretical and algorithmic development of powerful \textit{ab initio} many-body methods and their combination with renormalization group (RG) techniques~\cite{PhysRevC.75.061001,BOGNER20031} and effective field theories (EFT)~\cite{Weinberg1979, Weinberg:1991um, Bedaque:2002gm, Epelbaum:2008ga, Machleidt:2011zz}.
 Different many-body methods employ different mathematical approaches to approximately solve the the same many-body Schr\"odinger equation and some of the most common approaches are quantum Monte Carlo (QMC) methods~\cite{Carlson:2014vla}, the no-core shell model (NCSM)~\cite{Barrett:2013nh}, the coupled-cluster (CC) method~\cite{Hagen:2013nca,Hagen:2015yea}, the self-consistent Green's function (SCGF) method~\cite{Carbone:2013eqa,Soma:2013xha}, the in-medium similarity renormalization group (IMSRG) method~\cite{Hergert:2015awm,Stro19ARNPS}, and nuclear lattice methods~\cite{Epelbaum:2011md}.
-With increasing computational power every year and continuous development of available many-body methods, we have now entered an era of \textit{precision nuclear physics} where uncertainties stemming from the many-body methods themselves can be controlled and accounted for in a systematic way.
+With increasing computational power and continuous development of available many-body methods, microscopic calculations of nuclear systems become increasingly precise and uncertainties stemming from the many-body methods themselves can be controlled and accounted for in a systematic way.
 In addition, there is remarkable agreement (see, e.g., Ref.~\cite{hebeler2015} and Fig.~\ref{fig:MBcomparison}) between the results from different many-body approaches~\cite{Gandolfi:2015jma,hebeler2015}.
 This consistency, in combination with the attained numerical convergence, suggests that the method uncertainties induced by different mathematical approximations in the solution of the many-body Schr\"odinger equation are well-controlled and, most importantly, that uncertainties from the nuclear Hamiltonian, i.e. the uncertain theoretical description of the nuclear potential, now dominate over uncertainties from many-body methods.
 This development is reflected in the recent emergence of a plethora of different nuclear interaction models.
 Indeed, 15 years ago, when \textit{ab initio} methods struggled to converge in $p$-shell nuclei, and most efforts focused on pushing the frontier of numerical many-body calculations and the inclusion of three-nucleon interactions, only a handful of different nuclear interaction models were routinely employed; most prominently the Idaho-N3LO(500)~\cite{Entem:2003ft}, CD-Bonn~\cite{Machleidt:2000ge}, and AV18~\cite{Wiringa:1994wb} two-nucleon ($NN$) interactions.